ssilverman/QNEthernet/README.md

 it is detected that the address is valid, the attempt will fail.

 _Interface-status_ events happen when the network interface comes up or goes down.
-No network operations can happen before the interface is up.
+No network operations can happen before the network interface is up.
 For example, when setting a static IP address, the _address-changed_ event may occur before the network interface has come up.
 This means that, for example, any connection attempts or DNS lookup attempts will fail.

-It is suggested, therefore, that when taking an action based on an _address-changed_ event, the link state and interface status are checked in addition.
+It is suggested, therefore, that when taking an action based on an _address-changed_ event, the link state and network interface status are checked in addition.

 Servers, on the other hand, can be brought up even when there's no link or